 (3) The certificate must state that it is issued on re-registration and the date on which it is issued.

 (a) the company by virtue of the issue of the certificate becomes a public company,

-(b) the changes in the company's name and articles take effect, and
+(b) the changes in the company's name

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Direct discriminationIP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marks the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time (referred to in UK law as ‘IP completion day’), key transitional arrangements come to an

 Violent disorderThe offence of violent disorderViolent disorder can be tried in the magistrates' court or the Crown Court.
 These offences will normally be dealt with in the Crown Court.
 However, there may be cases involving minor violence or threats of violence leading to no or minor injury, with